Food safety programs for caterers

 On-site catering involves preparing and serving potentially hazardous food, to consumers at the food business premises, under an agreement where the food is:

-- of a predetermined type (this may be product specific or include a particular type of food in an agreed menu)
+*This may be product-specific or include a particular type of food on an agreed menu.

-- for a predetermined number of persons (this includes a group of people attending a particular event)
+*This includes a group of people attending a particular event.

-- served at a predetermined time (this may include a specific day or days and normally specify a time)
+*This may include a specific day or days and normally specify a time.

-- for a predetermined cost (the cost is agreed prior to the preparation and service of the food).
+*The cost is agreed prior to the preparation and service of the food.

 On-site catering does not include: